 Each State incorporates one or more OperationalActivities which specifies behaviors that occur during the execution of the State.
-Associated with the incorporates relationship is a behaviorType attribute.
+Associated with the incorporates relation is a Behavior Type attribute.
 A relationship attribute value of "Entry" indicates behavior that is performed upon entry into the State.
 A value of "Exit" indicates behavior that is performed immediately before exiting the State.
 A value of "Integrated (Root)" indicates behavior that is performed once the "Entry" behavior completes and continues until it finishes or the State exits.

-One or more subordinate States may decompose a single State, which delineates the progression from a composite State to an atomic State (the targets of the decomposed by relationship is empty).
+One or more subordinate States may decompose a single State, which delineates the progression from a composite State to an atomic State (the targets of the decomposed by relation is empty).
 The movement from one State to another State occurs through a Transition.
 A State is exited by a Transition and correspondingly, the Transition enters a new State or may re-enter the same State.
-However, the timing of the Transition's effect is governed by a Guard condition attribute.
-The Guard condition attribute is a rule, empty, simple, or complex, which results in a Boolean value (an empty Guard condition is not evaluated).
-If true, the transition occurs; otherwise, the transition waits for the Guard condition to change from false to true.
+However, the timing of the Transition's effect is governed by a Guard Condition attribute.
+The Guard Condition attribute is a rule, empty, simple, or complex, which results in a Boolean value (an empty Guard Condition is not evaluated).
+If true, the Transition occurs; otherwise, the Transition waits for the Guard Condition to change from false to true.

-Events serve to communicate to External State machines at the time point of a Transition.
+Events serve to communicate to external State machines at the time point of a Transition.
 A Transition triggers an Event and an Event is responsible for an OperationalItem, which conveys the message governed by the Event.